shlomimn/restaurants/README.md

 ```
 Create **azure-function-url** and **azure-function-host-key** credentials in Jenkins.
 ```
-These credentials are taken from:
+These credentials are taken from Azure portal:
 < function app > --> < function > --> Get Function URL --> _master (Host key)

 ```